Epistemic Neural Networks: Image classification

 \subsection{CIFAR-10 and CIFAR-100}

-In this section we reproduce a similar analysis to Section~\ref{sec:supervised_image} applied to the CIFAR-10 and CIFAR-100 datasets.
+In this section we reproduce a similar analysis to Section~\ref{sec:imagenet} applied to the CIFAR-10 and CIFAR-100 datasets.
 We find that, at a high level, our results mirror those when applying ResNet to ImageNet.
 In particular, we are able to produce results similar to Figure~\ref{fig:imagenet_overall} for both CIFAR-10 and CIFAR-100.
 Relative to large ensembles, epinets greatly improve joint predictions at orders of magnitude lower computational cost.

 For the experiments in this section, we mirror the ImageNet experiments but using the smaller ResNet architectures.
-The ResNet baselines are open sourced in the ENN library under the path \url{/networks/resnet/}, and the checkpoints are available under \url{/checkpoints/cifar10.py} and \url{/checkpoints/cifar100.py}.
+The ResNet baselines are open sourced in the ENN library under the path \nolinkurl{/networks/resnet/}, and the checkpoints are available under \nolinkurl{/checkpoints/cifar10.py} and \nolinkurl{/checkpoints/cifar100.py}.
 In particular, we tune ResNet-$L$ for $L \in \{18, 32, 44, 56, 110\}$ over learning rate and weight decay.
 We did not include temperature rescaling in these sweeps, although this could further improve performance for all agents.
 After tuning hyperparameters we independently initialize and train 100 ResNet-18 models to serve as ensemble particles.
 These models are then used to form ensembles of size 1, 3, 10, 30, and 100.

 For the epinet agent we take the pretrained ResNet as the base network and fix its weights.
 We then follow the same methodology as for ImageNet, described in Appendix~\ref{app:image_details}, but with a slightly smaller network.
 We use index dimension $D_Z=20$ and alter the convolutional prior to have channels $(4,8,4)$ each with kernel size $5 \times 5$ and stride $2$ on account of the smaller image sizes in CIFAR-10 and CIFAR-100 \citep{krizhevsky2009tiny}.